 Unlike simply losing income because you had to stop working for a company, losing self-employed income is usually more complicated and often requires a forensic economist (a specialist in determining economic losses) to consult on your case, especially if your claimed losses are substantial.

-Keep in mind, the damages to which you are entitled, if provable, include not only lost income, but also loss of earning capacity (further discussed later), lost profits, lost business opportunities, and loss of good will.Return to Personal Injury FAQs
+Keep in mind, the damages to which you are entitled, if provable, include not only lost income, but also loss of earning capacity (further discussed later), lost profits, lost business opportunities, and loss of good will.Return to Auto Accident FAQs